Electric Quad

 Future Plans

-There were grand plans of using an Arduino to measure a bunch of sensors and display the info on a display screen.
-I even purchased the 48V to 5V buck converter and even made prototype speedomoter, but the truth is, I can’t be arsed.
+There were grand plans of using an Arduino to measure a bunch of sensors and display the info on a circular display screen.
+I even purchased the 48V to 5V buck converter and even made prototype speedomoter.
+The speed controller also has connectors for various lights , as well as a proper ‘ignition’ key switch.

-It’s worth noting that with some modifications (namely adding a fuse (already purchased) & securing the batteries), this quad could be entered in to a Hacky Racers event
+With some minor modifications (namely adding a fuse (already purchased) & securing the batteries), this quad could be entered in to a Hacky Racers event, but space and time are two luxuries I don’t have, so the quad was sold on eBay to live a new life with a fresh owner.

 Previously edited: 27/09/2022